hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_route.html.markdown

 Manages a CDN FrontDoor Route.

 -> **RECOMMENDATION:** If your CDN FrontDoor deployment contains multiple CDN FrontDoor Route resources it is advised that you should daisy chain a `depends_on` meta-argument to each of the CDN FrontDoor Route resources to avoid the various service code race conditions that arise while moving CDN FrontDoor Custom Domains across multiple CDN FrontDoor Routes.
+Keep in mind that the `depends_on` daisy chain will not guard against all potential race conditions depending on how you moving your CDN FrontDoor Custom Domains across your CDN FrontDoor Route resources, but it will alleviate a vast majority of the issues that may occur.
 Please see the `Daisy Chain Depends_On Example` below for more details.

 ## Example Usage